 A procedure

-If the franchisor really doesn't want to evolve and you feel that this is interference contrary to franchising, the next step is to contact a lawyer.
-It's best to find one who specializes in associated commerce, so as to be as well-informed as possible.
-As a first step, he or she will be able to tell you whether your action is legitimate.
-Caroline Morizot points out that a lawyer can play the role of mediator.
-"A lawyer can be a means of negotiation.
-That's also his role."
+If the franchisor truly refuses to change and you believe this constitutes interference contrary to the franchise, the next step is to contact a lawyer.
+The best thing to do is to find a specialist in the associated business to be best informed.
+Initially, they will be able to advise you on whether your approach is legitimate.
+Caroline Morizot points out that a lawyer can act as a mediator.
+“A lawyer can be a means of negotiating.
+That's also their role.”
 This is also the case for the French Franchise Federation.
-In the event of a blocked situation, there remains the option of taking legal action with a lawyer.
-"The aim is to avoid this, but sometimes it's unavoidable," admits Caroline Morizot.
-Here again, the best thing to do is to try and reach an agreement, for example, to leave the network without penalty.
-To carry more weight, don't hesitate to take joint action with other franchisees who are taking the same approach.
-Finally, if the case goes to court, you need to be aware that the procedure can be lengthy, as the experience of the manager of CM Entreprise Conseil attests.
-"On average, it takes three to four years.
+If the situation becomes difficult, there is still the option of taking legal action with a lawyer.
+“The goal is to avoid this, but sometimes it's unavoidable,” acknowledges Caroline Morizot.
+Here again, the best thing to do is to try to reach an agreement, for example, to leave the network without penalty.
+To gain more leverage, don't hesitate to take joint action with other franchisees who are pursuing the same approach.
+Finally, if the case goes to court, it's important to be aware that the process can be lengthy, as the experience of the manager of CM Entreprise Conseil attests.
+"On average, it lasts between three and four years."

-by Innocentia Agbe on the website of L'Officiel de la Frranchise
+, by Innocentia Agbe on the website The Official Franchise